Michael S. Farbman

 Michael S. Farbman (also known as Grisha; c.
 1880 – 27 May 1933) was a Russian journalist, writer and publisher of books.
 He was London correspondent for the Russian Bourse Gazette in the early part of the First World War and returned to Russia in April 1917 to cover the aftermath of the February Revolution for the Manchester Guardian, becoming the first correspondent with connections to the British Press to cover it from Russia.
 Farbman was in New York in 1918 as correspondent for Maxim Gorky's Novaya Zhizn pro-Menshevik newspaper, and wrote to oppose the Allied intervention in the Russian Civil War.
-Returning to Russia he was one of the first correspondents with connections to the British Press to cover the early stages of the Russian Civil War.
+Returning to Russia, he was one of the first correspondents with connections to the British Press to cover the early stages of the Russian Civil War.
 He published a number of books on post-revolution Russia and his study on the first five-year plan was particularly popular in the United States.
 Farbman was manager of the Europa book publishing firm and established the Europa Annual, intended to bring coverage of political and economic matters to the masses.

 Biography

 Michael S. Farbman was born in Russia around 1880, he was also known as "Grisha".
-He studied at the University of Munich and the University of Zurich.
-In the years leading up to the First World War he worked as a book publisher in Russia, printing a number of classic works of literature from across the world.
+He studied at the Ludwig-Maximilians-Universität München and the University of Zurich.
+In the years leading up to the First World War, he worked as a book publisher in Russia, printing a number of classic works of literature from across the world.
 Farbman travelled to London in 1915 to work as a correspondent for the Bourse Gazette of Petrograd.
 He was still in London for the newspaper during the 1917 February Revolution which overthrew the Russia tsar and brought about the Russian Provisional Government.
 Farbman wrote in the British press to urge the public to support the revolution, which he characterised as largely moderate, and to claim that the events had strengthened Russia as an ally in the First World War.